vimc/orderly-web/docs/spec/spec.md

         "expires_in": 3600
     }

-Otherwise an error response is returned with status code 401 if the token was invalid, or 403 if the user is not a member of the configured GitHub organization or team.
+Otherwise an error response is returned with status code 401 if the token was invalid, or 403 if the authentication provider is GitHub and the user is not a member of the configured GitHub organization or team.

 ## GET /reports/